-- 6.15.1 A suitable means should be provided to rotate the lifeboat about a longitudinal axis to any angle of heel and then release it.
+6.14.1 A suitable means should be provided to rotate the lifeboat about a longitudinal axis to any angle of heel and then release it.
 The lifeboat, in the enclosed condition, should be incrementally rotated to angles of heel up to and including 180° and should be released.
 After release, the lifeboat should always return to the upright position without the assistance of the occupants.
-These tests should be conducted in the following conditions of load: - .1 when the lifeboat with its engine is loaded in the normal position with properly secured weights representing the fully equipped lifeboat with a full complement of persons on board.
-The weight used to represent each person, assumed to have an average mass of 75 kg, should be secured at each seat location and have its centre of gravity approximately 300 mm above the seatpan so as to have the same effect on stability as when the lifeboat is loaded with the number of persons for which it is to be approved; and - .2 when the lifeboat is in the light condition. - 6.15.2 At the beginning of these tests, the engine should be running in neutral position and: - .1 unless arranged to stop automatically when inverted, the engine should continue to run when inverted and for 30 min after the lifeboat has returned to the upright position; - .2 if the engine is arranged to stop automatically when inverted, it should be easily restarted (in the case of a self-righting partially enclosed lifeboat after the water has drained from the lifeboat) and run for 30 min after the lifeboat has returned to the upright position.
+These tests should be conducted in the following conditions of load:

+- when the lifeboat with its engine is loaded in the normal position with properly secured weights representing the fully equipped lifeboat with a full complement of persons on board.
+The weight used to represent each person, assumed to have an average mass of 75 kg, should be secured at each seat location and have its centre of gravity approximately 300 mm above the seatpan so as to have the same effect on stability as when the lifeboat is loaded with the number of persons for which it is to be approved; and - .2 when the lifeboat is in the light condition. - 6.14.2 At the beginning of these tests, the engine should be running in neutral position and: - .1 unless arranged to stop automatically when inverted, the engine should continue to run when inverted and for 30 min after the lifeboat has returned to the upright position; - .2 if the engine is arranged to stop automatically when inverted, it should be easily restarted and run for 30 min after the lifeboat has returned to the upright position.